 – Deconstruct and rebuild an example reference for a book

-In Lesson 1 of this short course on references and reference lists, we introduced the end-text reference and discussed how both referencing styles and source types play an important role in deciding the ordering and layout of academic references.
-In this second lesson, we next turn our attention to the accurate creation of references.
+In Chapter 1 of this short reader on references and reference lists, we introduced the end-text reference and discussed how both referencing styles and source types play an important role in deciding the ordering and layout of academic references.
+In this second chapter, we next turn our attention to the accurate creation of references.
 Using the Harvard Style for each of our examples, we offer step-by-step guidance about how to order, punctuate and correctly format references in academic assignments.